BravoHoseok/Lee-s-Tech-Blog/docs/Cybersecurity/EllipticCurveCryptography.md

 </p>

 ## Reference
 Please refer to the listed reference below.
-That help you understand what is ECC.
+That help you understand what is ECC in deatil.
 - [ECC Overview]
 - [ECC Mathmetical Explanation]
 - [Trapdoor Wikipedia definition]